 You can place any number of custom properties into port element defining an FTP endpoint.
-As described in Specifying optional namimg properties on page 179, the ftp:properties element is a container for one or more ftp:property elements.
+As described in Specifying optional naming properties, the ftp:properties element is a container for one or more ftp:property elements.
 The ftp:property element has two attributes: name and value.
 Both attributes can have any string as a value.
-Together they form a name/value pair that your coordination logic is
+Together they form a name/value pair that your coordination logic is responsible for processing.